vaersaagod/cachemate/README.md

 php craft cachemate/cache/purge /news --recursive --site=english
 ```

+There's also a **CacheMate utility** in the control panel (Utilities →
+CacheMate) showing cached page counts and disk usage per host, with buttons
+for clearing the cache and deleting expired pages.
+Access is controlled by
+the standard utility permission.

+Entry edit pages get a **"Static cache" panel** in the sidebar (for published
+entries with URLs) showing the entry's cached state per site — when it was
+cached, and when it expires — along with a "Purge from static cache" button
+for purging the entry manually.
+The purge behaves exactly like saving the
+entry would — purge rules apply, including the full-clear fallback when no
+rule matches.
+Disable the panel with `'entryPurgeButton' => false`.

 Note: purging resolves site URLs via each site's base URL.
 Sites with relative
 base URLs (e.g. `/no/`) are resolved against the `@web` alias or the primary
 site's host — if neither yields an absolute URL, purging fails safe by